Register

 Related Questions

-How would you manage a healthy 31 younger patient with nodular lymphocyte predominant Hodgkin lymphoma with severe hemolytic anemia but no other symptoms that responded to steroids?
+How would you manage a healthy young adult patient with nodular lymphocyte predominant Hodgkin lymphoma with steroid-responsive severe hemolytic anemia and no other symptoms?

 How would you manage a stage IE Burkitt lymphoma with stable disease after three cycle of DA-R-EPOCH?